Overview of sensitivity labels

-With sublabels, you can group one or more labels below a header that a user sees in an Office app.
+With sublabels, you can group one or more labels below a parent label that a user sees in an Office app.
 For example, under Confidential, your organization might use several different labels for specific types of that classification.
-In this example, the label Confidential is simply a text label with no protection settings, and because it has sublabels, it can’t be applied to content.
+In this example, the parent label Confidential is simply a text label with no protection settings, and because it has sublabels, it can’t be applied to content.
 Instead, users must choose Confidential to view the sublabels, and then they can choose a sublabel to apply to content.

 Editing or deleting a sensitivity label

 If you delete a sensitivity label, note that the label is not removed from content, and any protection settings continue to be enforced on the content.

 If you edit a sensitivity label, the version of the label that was applied to content is what’s enforced on that content.

 After you create your sensitivity labels, you need to publish them, to make them available to people in your organization, who can then apply the labels to content.
 Unlike retention labels, which are published to locations, such as all Exchange mailboxes, sensitivity labels are published to users or groups.
 Sensitivity labels then appear in Office apps for those users and groups.